Pak-Poom/cnn_model/README.md

 		* 3.1.4\.
 Adding dense (Dense( )) and dropout (Dropout( )) layers with parameters setting of units=256 for the initial dense layer, 64 for the second, and 1 for the last one for binary classification, while the first dropout layer coming after the first dense layer was set as 0.5 and 0.2 for the last one
 		* 3.1.5\.
 Setting activation for all convolutional 2D and dense layers with “relu”, except the last dense, which was set as “sigmoid” for binary classification
 		* 3.1.6\.
 Compile the model with “BinaryCrossentropy” for loss, “Adam” for optimizer, and various metrics, including accuracy, precision, recall and auc, for metrics
 	* 3.2\.
-Train the model with fit( ) method for 20 epochs, at the same time, the validation set was used for evaluating during the training. “keras.callbacks.TensorBoard( )” was used to collect the history of training output parameters
+Train the model with fit( ) method for 20 epochs.
+Apart from the training dataset, the validation set was also used for model evaluation during that training.
+The “keras.callbacks.TensorBoard( )” was used to collect all trained output parameters in a history.
 	* 3.3\.
 Plot loss values (train_loss and val_loss) on a graph to see the trend of them
 	* 3.4\.
 Evaluate and test the model
 	* 3.5\.
 ROC curve, confusion matrix and classification report were used to visualise the prediction outputs